cedardb/docs/content/references/advanced/prepare.md

 To be able to completely compile the prepared statement, CedarDB enforces static types for all parameters.
 In many cases, CedarDB infers parameter types from the surrounding query, and an explicit type can be omitted.
-However, in some cases it is not possible to infer the data type, which results in an eror:
+However, in some cases it is not possible to infer the data type, which results in an error:
 ```sql
 prepare echo as select $1;
 ERROR:  unable to infer the data type for parameter $1
 ```

 In such cases, you can explicitly cast the parameter to a type, e.g.: `$1::int`.

-{{< callout type="warning" >}}
-Unlike PostgreSQL, CedarDB currently does not re-plan prepared statements.
-This means that the query plan used by a prepared statement can become outdated.
-If, for example, you prepared an `update` statement on an empty table, CedarDB might decide to do a full table scan to find matches as an index scan is not worth the overhead.
-If you then insert millions of values, an index scan becomes much more preferable.

-We are currently implementing re-planning prepared statements.
-Until then, consider periodically re-preparing statements if your data set changes considerably in short amounts of time.
-{{< /callout >}}